Event handling

 }

-Since the directive value for event handling is a function, we can pass some arguments to the function by using a fat arrow function and pass the event handler to its body.
+Since the directive value for event handling is a function, we can pass arguments to the function by using a fat arrow function and passing the event handler to its body.

 Example.